George Webster (American football)

-George Delano Webster (November 25, 1945 – April 19, 2007) was an American football player.
-He played professionally as a linebacker in the American Football League (AFL) and National Football League with the Houston Oilers, Pittsburgh Steelers, and New England Patriots.
-Webster played college football at Michigan State University.
+George Delano Webster (November 25, 1945 – April 19, 2007) was an American professional football player who was a linebacker in the American Football League (AFL) and National Football League (NFL) with the Houston Oilers, the Pittsburgh Steelers, and the New England Patriots.
+Webster played college football for the Michigan State Spartans.
 He was inducted into the College Football Hall of Fame in 1987.

 College career

-Webster was a defensive back, he is listed as one of the top 100 players (No. 31) at his alma mater, Michigan State University (MSU), where he played from 1964 to 1966.
-At MSU, he played roverback, a position created by head coach Duffy Daugherty as a combination of safety and linebacker who could run with wide receivers but be strong enough to take on any running back.
+Webster was recruited to play at Michigan State University.
+He would play as a defensive back (specifically a "roverback", as created by head coach Duffy Daugherty) from 1964 to 1966, which would see him play as a combination of safety and linebacker who could run with wide receivers but be strong enough to take on any running back.
 His Spartan teams compiled a 23–6–1 record, including the famous 10–10 tie against Notre Dame on November 19, 1966, and won a share of the national championship in 1965 (UPI & National Football Foundation) and 1966 (NFF tie with Notre Dame).
 Among the honors given to Webster were being named to the All-Big Ten Conference and All-American teams in 1965 and 1966, his number 90 was the second to be retired by the university, and he was elected to the College Football Hall of Fame in 1987.
-In 1999 Webster was named one of the starting safeties on Sports Illustrateds NCAA football all-century team.
+In 1999, Webster was named one of the starting safeties on Sports Illustrateds NCAA football all-century team.
 His contributions at Michigan State are highlighted in the documentary Through the Banks of the Red Cedar, written and directed by MSU teammate Gene Washington's daughter, Maya Washington.